Digital Sports Route

 Yes, that is the main reason NAVER Sports matters in the South Korea broadcaster picture.

-NAVER Sports is the digital route to watch closely in South Korea because current Korean reporting ties CHZZK to JTBC's World Cup coverage and NAVER already has a mature live-sports ecosystem.
+NAVER Sports is the digital route to watch closely in South Korea because FIFA lists JTBC for the core rights and current Korean reporting ties NAVER and CHZZK to the new-media side of that package.

 Prepare the platform early on both mobile and TV, but wait for official match allocations before assuming the full package.